 Jeff Roberts was born and raised in Los Angeles.
 He moved to Fresno to attend Fresno State in 1973.
 He graduated in 1976 and then pursued his graduate studies in Urban and Regional Planning.
 Jeff worked for the County of Fresno early in his career but has spent 18 years as a private consultant and the last 12 years as an employee of Granville Homes.
 Jeff is a Board member of the Building Industry Association and the Millerton Lake Area Chamber of Commerce.
 He is a past Board member of the Fresno Arts Council and the past President of the Tree Fresno Board of Directors.
 Jeff has been married to Tina for 32 years.
 They have a 25 year old son, Andy.

-Since 1995 Geof Syphers has provided consulting and project management to deep green developments.
+Geof Syphers is the Chief Executive Officer of Sonoma Clean Power, which serves the residents and businesses in Sonoma and Mendocino counties with clean energy from more renewable resources, such as geothermal, wind, and solar.
+Previously, he provided consulting and project management to deep green developments.
 As founding director of the Green Building Services Group at DNV-KEMA, his team consulted on 160 projects, from affordable housing to airports, including 40 LEED projects.
 He is a founder of the Council of Infill Builders, a non-profit organization focused on research and education about the benefits of good infill development.
-Geof also serves as Chief Sustainability Officer for Codding Enterprises, a California-based developer and holding company where he manages the technical aspects of planning, entitlements and design of Sonoma Mountain Village, a zero carbon, zero waste mixed-use community endorsed by One Planet Communities.
+Geof also served as Chief Sustainability Officer for Codding Enterprises, a California-based developer and holding company where he manages the technical aspects of planning, entitlements and design of Sonoma Mountain Village, a zero carbon, zero waste mixed-use community endorsed by One Planet Communities.
 Geof is a frequent public speaker, licensed mechanical engineer, a LEED accredited professional and holds advanced degrees in physics and engineering.